Absence during term time

 • A fine (known as a penalty notice)

-• a Parenting Order (an order from a court telling you to improve your child's school attendance)
+• A Parenting Order (an order from a court telling you to improve your child's school attendance)

-• an Education Supervision Order, where a supervisor is appointed to help get your child back into education
+• An Education Supervision Order, where a supervisor is appointed to help get your child back into education

-• a School Attendance Order, where you're given 15 days to provide evidence that you've registered your child with a school, or to prove that you're educating them at home
+• A School Attendance Order, where you're given 15 days to provide evidence that you've registered your child with a school, or to prove that you're educating them at home

 A 'parent' is defined in Section 576 of the Education Act 1996, as including all natural parents, including those who are not married; any person who has parental responsibility and any person who has care of a child.